robertinant/m2x-arduino/README.md

 2. Obtain your master key from your [Account Settings](https://m2x.att.com/account) screen.
 2. Create your first [data source blueprint](https://m2x.att.com/blueprints) and obtain your Feed ID.
 3. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview)
-4. Obtain an Arduino with built in wifi or ethernet, or a separate wifi or ethernet shield.
+4. Obtain an Arduino with built in wifi or ethernet, or a separate wifi or ethernet shield and [set it up](http://arduino.cc/en/Guide/HomePage).

+Please consult the [M2X glossary](https://m2x.att.com/developer/documentation/glossary) if you have questions about any of the M2X specific terms.

 How to Install the library
 ==========================